nghiavtr/speaq/README.md

 # How to install "speaq"
 ### From CRAN using R
-chooseCRANmirror() # select a CRAN mirror: 0-cloud
+chooseCRANmirror() # select a CRAN mirror, for example: 0-cloud

 install.packages("speaq")